AdobeDocs/analytics.en/help/analyze/report-builder/home.md

 ---
-title: Report Builder for Adobe Analytics
+title: About Report Builder for Adobe Analytics
-description: Use Report Builder to bring Adobe Analytics data directly into Microsoft Excel.
-Find out how installing and using Report Builder can boost your business.
+description: Learn about using Report Builder to bring Adobe Analytics data directly into Microsoft Excel.
 feature: Workspace Basics
 role: User, Admin
 exl-id: a3d3fcdb-c526-42eb-8ac7-260946305760